bricelam/bricelam.github.io/links.md

 ---
 layout: page
-title: Links
+title: More
 permalink: /links/
 ---

-These are a few of my favorite things.
+Want more?
+Here are some links to a few of my favorite things.

 Blogs
 =====